extremenetworks/Integrations/Splunk/README-Analytics.md

 ## Community documentation (additional details)
 * What if there is no splunk_app_stream directory in my Splunk install?
-You need to install Splunk Steam app.
+You need to install Splunk Stream app.
 Go to [splunkbase](http://splunkbase.com/app/1809/).
 * Where to get Extreme's version of `streamfwd.conf` mentioned in the official documentation?
 The file is part of the XMC 8.3 filesystem.
 Located at `install_path/Extreme_Networks/NetSight/appdata/Purview/Splunk/streamfwd.conf`
 * I do not have `$SPLUNK_HOME/etc/apps/splunk_app_stream/default/vocabulary` in my Splunk 7.3